builder-hub/starter-infrastructure/README.md

 <details>
   <summary>Install any version of Node</summary>

-Install latest version of node:
+Install the latest version of node:

   ```sh
   nvm install node